Student Engagement and Success from Student Affairs

 Work performed by staff in Residence Life transforms students through a community experience that promotes intentional connections to peers, faculty, staff, resources, and invaluable learning experiences.

-Effective August 2023, all undergraduate students, including students classified as first-year students, have a one-year on-campus residency requirement.
+Effective August 2023 students classified as first-time in college have a one-year on-campus residency requirement.
 Regardless of the on-campus room/building assignments, residents are required to purchase a meal plan.
 First-year students must select at least a 12-meals/week meal plan.
 Visit https://www.tarleton.edu/housing/meal-plan-details.html for specific information regarding meal plans.

 On-Campus Housing Requirement